Who this is for

 | Commercial responder | Drafts or reviews commercial answers |

-| Approver | Approves responses before issue |
+| Designated approver | Approves responses before they are issued |

 | Owner reviewer | Reviews open material queries before award |